dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-platform/build-structured-data-lakehouse.md

 ## dlt python library enables structured lakes on common technologies

-dlt is not a framework, meaning you can easily use it in various contexts, enabling it to be tech agnostic.
+`dlt` is not a framework, meaning you can easily use it in various contexts, enabling it to be tech agnostic.

-In dlt’s paradigm, semi-structured data should always be structured.
+In `dlt`’s paradigm, semi-structured data should always be structured.

-- You can use dlt to directly ingest structured data.
+- You can use `dlt` to directly ingest structured data.
 - You can use it to structure any stored semi-structured or unstructured data before curation and usage.

 ### So to create a structured data lake with dlt?

 - If you have unstructured data such as text or images for later structuring, store it in storage.
-- If you have semi-structured data, let dlt structure it and manage schemas, and curate the structured data in your structured destination.
+- If you have semi-structured data, let `dlt` structure it and manage schemas, and curate the structured data in your structured destination.
 - Use [data evolution alerts](../../reference/explainers/schema-evolution) to curate the data: notify changes and curate it together with the producer and consumer, without the engineer.